DevOpsDolapo/DevOps_Projects/PROJECT 11/Project11.md

 **Step 2: Install Jenkins**

-To install Jenkins on the Jenkins/Ansible Server, we'll need to do the following:
+To install Jenkins on `JAN001`, we'll need to do the following:

 - Add the Jenkins repository key to the server by running the command `curl -fsSL https://pkg.jenkins.io/debian-stable/jenkins.io-2023.key | sudo tee /usr/share/keyrings/jenkins-keyring.asc > /dev/null`